keep cats away

 Cats can be beloved pets.
 However, they can also be huge nuisances, especially stray cats.
 Whether they be feral or your neighbor’s pets, Pesky cats are capable of trampling and eating plants and pooping in the garden.

-If you have been noticing an influx of stray cats around your home, or that your neighbor’s cat won’t stop using your garden as its bathroom, then keep on reading.
+If you have been noticing an influx of stray cats around your home, or that your neighbor’s cat won’t stop using your flower beds as its bathroom, then keep on reading.
 Below we will discuss some ideas that may help keep cats out of your yard.
 We’ll also share five actionable steps you can take to rid your garden of cats indefinitely.

 What Attracts Cats to the Garden?